Coupling an elastic string to an active bath: the emergence of inverse damping: Introduction

 \section{Introduction}

-Active particles are very present in recent studies of nonequilibrium physics, \cite{TONER2005170, activematterrev1, teVrugt2025, Gompper2020, activeparticle1, activeparticle2, activematter}.
+Active particles are omnipresent in recent studies of nonequilibrium physics, \cite{TONER2005170, activematterrev1, teVrugt2025, Gompper2020, activeparticle1, activeparticle2, activematter}.
 Run-and-tumble particles (RTP) are an interesting example where, at least in one dimension, the persistent motion can be summarized in terms of a bimodal stationary velocity distribution, largely deviating from the (thermal) Maxwellian, \cite{rtp_distribution}.
 It is not so strange to surmise that this characteristic feature of RTP is relevant for interactions with continuous media (\textit{e.g.} strings, membranes, waves, scalar fields).
 This then is the subject of the present paper: to observe the exchange and emergence of activity and persistence in the reduced dynamics of a string due to its contact with an active bath.
 The string represents a one-dimensional membrane described by the Klein-Gordon equation and is ``slower'' in comparison with the swiftness of the active particles.
-In other words, we treat the string as the analog of a Brownian particle \cite{Brown01091828, einsteinbrown} that is bombarded with fast active particles. \\ This setup connects with a biological context, where tissue or cell membranes are coupled to a variety of motors, driven ions, and bio-molecules \cite{prost1996shape, manneville1999active, ramaswamy2000nonequilibrium, lin2006nonequilibrium, loubet2012effective, lacoste2014update, turlier2019unveiling}.
-At the same time, the Klein-Gordon equation is also a continuum version for the dynamics of lattice vibrations and, in its overdamped version, may represent an Edwards-Wilkinson elastic manifold \cite{edwards}.
-As a third class of possible applications, wave-particle interaction is of fundamental importance in plasma and fluids \cite{quantumplasma, cosmicray, waveparticlereview, LIRudakov_1971, bouncingwater} as well, and we are interested in its coupling to active matter.
+In other words, we treat the string as the analogue of a Brownian particle \cite{Brown01091828, einsteinbrown} that is bombarded with fast active particles. \\ This setup connects with a biological context, where tissue, cell membranes are coupled to a variety of motors, driven ions, and biomolecules \cite{prost1996shape, manneville1999active, ramaswamy2000nonequilibrium, lin2006nonequilibrium, loubet2012effective, lacoste2014update, turlier2019unveiling, softcurvedwall, elasticmembraneactive, activatingmembranes}.
+There have also been many theoretical, numerical, and experimental studies on microscopic active particles in contact with polymers, \cite{softcurvedwall, polymerswelling, brush, reexpansionpolymer, crowedpolymer, polymerlooping, polymerswell2, buckling}.
+At the same time, the Klein-Gordon equation is also a continuum version for the dynamics of lattice vibrations and, in its overdamped version, represents an Edwards-Wilkinson elastic manifold \cite{edwards}.
+As a possible third context, wave-particle interaction is of fundamental importance in plasma and fluids \cite{quantumplasma, cosmicray, waveparticlereview, LIRudakov_1971, bouncingwater} as well, and we are interested in its coupling to active matter; see also \cite{spinandvelocity, Hamiltonianflocks, casiulis2025geometricconditionrobotswarmcohesion} for interesting connections.
+Finally, we agree with \cite{diskvsmembrane} that studying the coupling of active particles with strings/membranes, as in the present work, might lead to applications in macroscopic active matter, notably in robotics, \cite{Robotics1, robots2}.